 The New York & Portchester consists, on the ground, of exactly one concrete culvert, located in Harrison, NY.
 A June 24, 1906 NYTimes article says that ground was broken on the Bull estate.

 The New York, Boston & Montreal railroad was to have been built out of several existing railroads plus some connections.
 They built some of the connections, but went bankrupt during the Panic of 1873.
 Some of the remains are in the Dill Sanctuary, so they are likely to remain in place for many years.
-Bernie Rudberg and Roger Liller are working on a book about the railroad, and have shared some photos with us:
+Bernie Rudberg and Roger Liller explored the entire length of the line, and have shared some photos with us:

 The New York, Housatonic & Northern was to have run from Brookfield, CT, to White Plains, NY.
 A book by Robert Bang, with coauthors John Frank, George Kowanski, and Otto Vondrak, entitled Forgotten Railroads Through Westchester County covers this railroad in detail.
 A total of 23 miles were graded through Westchester County and Connecticut.